Graduate Teaching assistants 2021-2022

 - Information given to staff regarding organising teaching assistants

-What does the role of teaching assistant involve?
+What does the role of graduate teaching assistant involve?

 Eligibility and requirements

-- TAs must be legally eligible for paid employment in the UK.
+- GTAs must be legally eligible for paid employment in the UK.

-- All categories of students are eligible to be TAs but note:
+- All categories of students are eligible to be GTAs but note:

 - Due to the symbiotic benefit of studying and teaching in the same field the appointment of students of Computer Science will be favoured over students studying other disciplines.

-- In the event of failure to fill a TA post from within Computer Science a TA from another school may be appointed.
+- In the event of failure to fill a GTA post from within Computer Science a GTA from another school may be appointed.